songster-sa/aws-developer-associate-notes/readme.md

 - API Gateway Usage Plans - who can use which deployed API
 - canary deployment - deploy 2 gateways with same public URL - divide % traffic to 2 lambdas
 - access control - via sigv4, lambda authorizer, cognito user pool - no STS
+- has not user pools or security groups
+- to prevent unauthorised domain - restrict CORS
+- 501 - not implemented - check x-ray

 ## VPC- virtual private cloud
 - region locked - subnets are per AZ